Medicare.gov

 Your Medigap Open Enrollment Period

 Under federal law, you get a 6 month Medigap Open Enrollment Period.
 It starts the first month you have Medicare Part B and you’re 65 or older.
-During this time, you:
+During this time, you can:

-- You can buy any Medigap policy sold in your state.
-An insurance company can’t use medical underwriting to decide whether to accept your application - they can’t deny you coverage due to pre-existing health problems.
+• Enroll in any Medigap policy.
+An insurance company can’t refuse to sell you any medical policy it offers.
+They also can’t use medical underwriting to decide whether to accept your application or deny you coverage due to pre-existing health problems.

 After this period, you may not be able to buy a Medigap policy, or it may cost more.
 Your Medigap Open Enrollment Period is a one-time enrollment period.
 It doesn’t repeat every year, like the Medicare Open Enrollment Period.

-Generally, your Medigap policy will begin the first of the month after you apply, but you can decide when you want it to start.
+Generally, your Medigap policy will begin the first of the month after you apply, unless you ask for a different effective date.

 What if I miss my Medigap Open Enrollment Period?